MrlWallis/sentiment_analysis/README.md

-# Final Project Summary: Predicting Car Crash Probability Using Honda Consumer Complaints
+# Predicting Car Crash Probability Using Honda Consumer Complaints

 ### General Objectives

 This project aims to build and test a predictive model for car crashes using consumer complaints data from Honda.
 The analysis leverages SAS Enterprise Miner (SAS EM) and Python to create a decision tree model that predicts the likelihood of car crashes.
 The key features considered include car model, manufacturing year, presence of anti-brake system, cruise control, miles per hour, overall mileage, complaint topics, and sentiment.

+This project was submitted as part of a class project I submitted for STAT 656 : Applied Analytics taught by Edward Jones at Texas A&M University - College Station in 2018.

 **Note: SAS Enterprise Miner has paid subscription which was provided through my school.
 If you are interested in replicating the same SAS results, please reach out and I can provide the ".sas7bdat" files used in this project**